lightstep/opentelemetry-prometheus-sidecar/README.md

 1. Sending OTLP metrics to the destination endpoint (package otlp).

-Resources to understand how the WAL log works can be found [here](https://ganeshvernekar.com/blog/prometheus-tsdb-wal-and-checkpoint/).
+Resources to understand how the WAL log works can be found [here](https://prometheus.io/docs/prometheus/latest/storage/) and [here](https://ganeshvernekar.com/blog/prometheus-tsdb-wal-and-checkpoint/).

 ## Installation